 #5 – Exceptions to #4

 Walking is a functional part of everyday life and is, therefore, the perfect means of building fitness into your mum-to-be life if you are new to exercise.
+Make sure you wear good shoes to minimise shock absorption and give you the support you need.

 Swimming is low impact, supports the body and keeps you cool – given these factors you can safely take up swimming as a new form of fitness in pregnancy.
+However, as your bump increase in the second trimester the crawl and backstroke are better styles of swimming for your lower back and pelvis.
+Invest in some good goggles so you can swim putting your head in the water to help your spine stay aligned.

 #6 – a cautionary word about competitive sports